cityuis/qable/lib/qable/generators/app/templates/README.md

 ## Browsers Support

-QAble supports Chrome and Firefox by default in OSX and Linux without installing any extra dependencies.
+QAble supports Chrome and Firefox by default in all the OS supported by Selenium (OS X, Linux, Windows, ...) without installing any extra dependencies if the browsers are installed (e.g you need to install Firefox to run tests in Firefox).

-Internet Explorer and Edge are supported through a Selenium Server (instructions about setting a server are below)
+Tests can be executed in Internet Explorer and Edge if a Windows Machine with Selenium Server is set and configured. (instructions about setting a server are below in the `Windows Browsers support through Selenium Server` section)

 Safari support under OS X is under work.

+Internet Explorer and Edge under Windows will be supported soon.

 ## Running tests